sonde/kpi-uploader/README.md

 This is a crude implementation, possible enhancements could include:
 1. Built in support for querying and parsing of Prometheus metrics etc
 2. Support for only uplading oen KPI at a time
+3. Abort the update if the KPI title has conflicting content